mode89/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [preprocessing]: ./images/preprocessing.png "Preprocessing"
 [downloaded]: ./images/downloaded.png "Downloaded"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.